Students who are proactive outside of school tend to develop their academic skills and life skills that are required to move into the workforce.

 If you have a keen interest in a career in performing arts of the arts generally, then you need to be very active outside of school.
 These careers can be very competitive and students need to develop good networking skills.
 The more performances or related extracurricular classes that you have been involved with, the better.
 This develops your self- confidence and raises your profile which is also key to a career in either drama, dance or writing/photography, etcetera.
 For example, if you want to be an actor or a singer, you need to join a community group or similar to provide evidence of your dedication and skills; if you want to be an animator should do regular life drawing classes; if you want to do creative writing, you should be involved in your school magazine or a writing club, etc.

-Interviews for performing arts or any of the above nearly all require a portfolio of work which is more easily achieved when students have been active in schools/clubs outside of school.
-When considering a career in the performing arts/arts, students should be aware of the various departments included, as well as just performing.
-Students can also develop the skills of lighting and sound by getting involved at a young age.
-Prepare your portfolio at the earliest opportunity to ensure that you have the skills to get on in this competitive industry.
+Interviews for performing arts or any of the above nearly all require a portfolio of work which is more easily achieved when you have been active in schools/clubs outside of school.
+When considering a career in the performing arts/arts, you should be aware of the various departments included, as well as just performing.
+You can also develop the skills of lighting and sound by getting involved at a young age.

 By participating in performing arts clubs you will also develop self-confidence, improved communications skills and the art of expression.

 There are a number of volunteering organisations that you can join and it is worthwhile spending some time researching into the different organisations and the types of volunteering that they offer.

 By volunteering you will develop some additional skills that can enhance your CV.

 Offers a once in a lifetime opportunity for 15 -17 year olds.